katherinejuarez/katherinejuarez.github.io/_pages/about.md

 Welcome!

 I am Katherine, a first year Ph.D. student at the University of Washington.
+This site is currenlty under construction.